carlos-a-g-h/builds-unofficial/README.md

 I am not an oficial maintainer of any of the binaries that are being built here: I am just another end user trying to solve a problem

-Use the blobs at your own risk if you will; if you have any doubts you can check the workflows that produced the releases and the blobs
+Use the blobs at your own risk if you will

+If you have any doubts you can check the workflows that produced the releases and the blobs